-Reprint from The General Practitioner (Official publication of the Pennsylvania Academy of General Dentistry)
+Reprint of article written by Deborah Barr from The General Practitioner (Official publication of the Pennsylvania Academy of General Dentistry)

 Simple, safe, effective solutions to many health and dental problems already exist.
 These methods are based on the common roots of traditional western and eastern medicine.
 Among these are dietary healing and herbal medicine.
 They have been and are currently successfully practiced by hundreds of thousands of people to improve all kinds of health conditions.

 Our eating habits play a major role in many common diseases including diseases of the mouth and teeth.
 Most Americans have a limited awareness of the power of food in maintaining health and reversing disease.
 Proper diet is the most basic and practical way to change our condition.
 The food we eat becomes our blood, affecting the quality of cells, tissues, organs, bones, and the mind.

 Calcium and all other vitamins and minerals are important factors in bone and dental health.
 All of the nutrients critical to bone health are also essential for teeth.
 Many people are taking large doses of calcium without addressing the cause of calcium loss.
 Excess calcium, occurring from over-supplementation of calcium pills, can result in loss of other minerals in the body, especially iron, zinc and manganese.